 Dr John Beard (Director of Kings Park and Botanic Garden 1961-1970) commissioned the construction in 1966 by D&H Fraser Consulting Engineers.
-The 15m high staircase has 101 steps and was inspired by a double staircase in a Chateau at Blois in France.
+The 15m high staircase has 101 steps and was inspired by the famous double staircase in a Chateau in Blois, France.

 The paving at the base of the Tower originally enclosed a shallow reflecting pond, but this was removed in 2001 for safety reasons, with Karratha stone paving replacing the pond.

 The DNA Tower is positioned at the Forrest Drive end of the Broadwalk Vista.
 It is an easy 1.5 km walk down the Vista to the Synergy Parkland.